 Our Board is divided into three staggered classes of directors as nearly equal in number as possible.
 One class is elected each year at the Annual Meeting of stockholders for a term of three years.
-The term of the Class I directors expires at the 2020 Annual Meeting.
-The term of the Class II directors expires at the 2021 Annual Meeting and the term of the Class III directors expires at the 2022 Annual Meeting.
+The term of the Class II directors expires at the 2021 Annual Meeting.
+The term of the Class III directors expires at the 2022 Annual Meeting and the term of the Class I directors expires at the 2023 Annual Meeting.
 After the initial terms expire, directors are expected to be elected to hold office for a three-year term or until the election and qualification of their successors in office.
-In March 2020, Scott Braunstein, M.D. resigned from our board of directors, effective March 14, 2020, and Alan Fuhrman was elected as a Class III director, effective March 16, 2020.